 "Spin It On"

 Back to the Egg (Wings, 1979)

 But "Spin It On," an unassuming little album track that clocks in at 2:13, is one of the album's hidden highlights.
-It features some superlative playing by Wings' two newest members, drummer Steve Holley and the immensely gifted lead guitarist Laurence Juber, who's now considered an acoustic fingerstyle master.
+It features some superlative playing by Wings' two newest members, drummer Steve Holley and guitarist Laurence Juber, who's now considered an acoustic fingerstyle master (probably because he is!).
 In fact, the song's way-too-brief guitar solo represents Juber's shreddingest moment as a member of Wings.

 "On the Way"